What are the sample volume requirements?

 How will samples be identified in my standard data report?

-Unless otherwise specified by the client, Myriad RBM’s receiving personnel will use the simplest unique identifier printed on the sample’s label.
+Unless otherwise specified by the client, RBM’s receiving personnel will use the simplest unique identifier printed on the sample’s label and on the electronic Excel manifest.
 For instance, if a barcode is present on the sample’s label, then the barcode will be used as the sample identifier in the standard data report.
-If a specific identifier or format is required, please contact our Client Services team at email@example.com.

 How will data be delivered to me?

-Myriad RBM’s standard data reports are delivered as excel files via e-mail.
-If a more secure method of delivery is required, please contact our Client Services team at firstname.lastname@example.org.
+RBM’s standard data reports are delivered as excel files via secure e-mail.
+If an alternate transfer method of delivery is required, please contact our Client Services team at email@example.com.

 What does LLOQ mean?